Configuring webOS TV Extension

 Setting webOS TV Extention

 Set the following items from File > Preferences > Settings (Ctrl+,) on VS Code.
-You can see the following items on the webOSTV SDK Configuration category.
+You can see the following items on the Extensions > webOS TV category.

 Set the location of the Chrome browser executable to debug apps on webOS TV with Web Inspector.

-Set the default device name to skip selecting a device every time you run a command.
-This is optional.
+Set the default device name to skip selecting a device whenever you run a command.
+This setting is optional.

 Connecting Target Device